One common question newer players have is, should I loosen my guitar strings when not playing?

 Using a hard shell case and a guitar humidity system will also lock in the right amount of moisture.
 This is a great way to preserve the wood.
 This is the optimal condition for any guitar to prevent damage from long-term storage.

 You also want to make sure that the temperature is on the cooler side, as any adhesives will remain strong.
 Warmer temperatures could weaken the glue used in some guitars.
 This would compromise the integrity.

 It’s best to loosen your strings when you are not playing the instrument and won’t be for the long term.
 This will help prevent any unnecessary force from causing damage.
 But is only required with certain guitar types.
 Some guitars will not need to have them loosened for storage and will do better with taut strings.

 Should I detune my guitar after playing?

-Additionally, loosening and tightening after each play session will only lead to more broken strings and worn-out parts earlier than expected.
+Also, loosening after each play session will only lead to more broken strings.
+Or worn-out parts earlier than expected.
 It’s not necessary to constantly reduce the tension, even if you only play once per week.